Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 #### The `/rulenames/{version}` Endpoint
 Retrievs a list of all of the rules in a specific version.
 This allows you to retrieve the rule details by making a GET request to `/rule/{version}/{name}` later.

+#### The `/applications` Endpoint
+When you GET this endpoint, the server returns a list of the applications.
+In the current version this list is only used for convenience to select application names from drop-down lists.

+When you PUT with the same format of data, all of the application data on the server is overwritten with whatever you PUT.

+#### The `/datacenters` Endpoint
+When you GET this endpoint, the server returns a list of the datacenters.
+In the current version this list is only used for convenience to select datacenter names from drop-down lists.

+When you PUT with the same format of data, all of the datacenters on the server is overwritten with whatever you PUT.

+#### The `/datacenterRules` Endpoint
+When you GET this endpoint, the server returns a list of the datacenter ruless.
+These rules are used to figure out which datacenter the application is running in when no datacenter is provided in the query string

+When you PUT with the same format of data, all of the datacenter rules on the server is overwritten with whatever you PUT.

 ## Recommended best practice for rule configuration
 There are many ways you can organize your rules.
 If you are new to Urchin, I recommend you try this